Jonasslv/xsnobrewardcalculator/README.md

 This Script is used for calculate all the PNG harvested in snowglobes in a given timeframe.

 ## Getting Started
-These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the script for running.

 ### Install Prerequisites